mrbrianevans/ch-guide/docs/bulk-data/officers/index.md

 # Officers bulk data from Companies House

 The officers bulk file is not publicly available, but can be requested by contacting Companies House.
-This can be done via the developer forum, as seen in this thread: https://forum.aws.chdev.org/t/can-we-bulk-download-officer-director-data/1225/194.
+This can be done via the developer forum, as seen in [this thread](https://forum.aws.chdev.org/t/can-we-bulk-download-officer-director-data/1225/194).

 They will send you a data specification and a link to download the files from a cloud storage bucket.